 Amount Per Serving: Calories: 84Total Fat: 4gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 0mgSodium: 212mgCarbohydrates: 18.8gFiber: 4gSugar: 7gProtein: 1g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Carrots are phase 2 or 3 for the South Beach Diet, and sugar-free maple syrup or or maple agave nectar is definitely the most South Beach friendly choice, but if you don’t have either of those, I wouldn’t worry about using one tablespoon of regular maple syrup in this recipe.
-The amount of added sugar per serving is very low, even if you use the full-sugar variety of maple syrup, but carrots are high in natural sugar so this might be something that’s a rare treat for traditional low-carb diets.
+Carrots are high in carbs, and they’re phase 2 or 3 for the South Beach Diet.
+Sugar-free maple syrup is definitely the most carb- friendly choice, but if you don’t have either of those, using one tablespoon of regular maple syrup in these Maple-Glazed Roasted Carrots won’t add much to a dish that’s already high in carbs.
+This recipe is probably something that’s a rare treat for low-carb diets.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.